 Traipses around Hackney, past the old music hall.
 Lambeth, past the windmill in Brixton.

 We watch a slow county cricket match (the Greek perplexed) in cool silence at the Oval in the middle of the seething city, as the working week went on, a distant hum, outside.

 Then to Tate Britain to take in all the landscapes big and bare and painted in oil.
 To see The Resurrection in Cookham and the moral tales of Augustus Egg.

 The stone dinosaurs of Crystal Palace and the stuffed walrus, musical instruments and totem pole of the Horniman Museum in Forest Hill.

-A drink in the Mitre Tavern with its withered tree trunk which Queen Elizabeth the First danced round as a little girl and which, as it was built on land belonging to the Bishops of Ely is, so some say, technically in Cambridgeshire.
+Then a drink in the Mitre Tavern with its withered tree trunk which Queen Elizabeth the First danced round as a little girl and which, as it was built on land belonging to the Bishops of Ely is, so some say, technically in Cambridgeshire.

 Stories are told of villains robbing Hatton Garden jewellery shops and fleeing into this pub as London police had no jurisdiction there and so would have to call the Cambridge police to come and make any arrest.
 As with most stories I hear on the Britain tour, I wish it true.

-We amble past the fake fronted houses of Leinster Gardens; look for the lopsided Ladykillers’ house in Argyle Street in St Pancras and a pint in the glorious awful/awfully glorious The Boot pub round the corner.
+So we take a final city ramble, past the fake fronted houses of Leinster Gardens; we look for the lopsided Ladykillers’ house in Argyle Street in St Pancras; and have a pint in the glorious awful/awfully glorious The Boot pub round the corner.

-Striking out on the road for 28 days of exploring Britain and whatever we might find on the way before we leave for a new life in Greece.
+Striking out on the road for 28 days of exploring Britain, and whatever we might find on the way.
+A grand tour of the country before we leave for our new life in Greece.